Zennoon/alx-low_level_programming/0x10-variadic_functions/README.md

 1-print_numbers.c: The function is variadic.
 Granted, the type of the optional arguments is going to be a number (promoted to an int).
 The function prints each argument with a separator string between them.

+2-print_strings.c: The function does the same thing as the print_numbers function from above, just with strings.
+The only new thing is that we have to check if a string argument is NULL or not.
+We can't check using va_arg, because it would increment the pointer, and we won't be able to print the correct string.
+So, one way we could go about this is using another string and assigning it to the value of va_arg.
+Now, we can use this string to both check for NULLness, and for printing the string.
+Or, we can use two argument poninters, one to check for NULLness, and another to print the argument.